SoheibKaddouri/projects/sky-team-registry/README.md

 # Sky Engineering Team Registry & Org Visualizer

-**To see it in real-time on an interactive environment check out: https://github.com/SoheibKaddouri/sky-team-registry**

 A centralized internal portal web application designed for Sky's engineering division to replace legacy manual spreadsheets.
 This platform accelerates incident response routing, streamlines project dependency tracking, and optimizes engineering onboarding.

 ## 🛠️ Tech Stack & Architecture